 Passive Income Through Real Estate Properties

 Real estate investments are a great way to increase your monthly cash flows.
-This can be accomplished through the simple expedient of parking your excess cash reserves in a property.
-A property that can be rented out and thereby accrue income.
-This would be income separate and distinct from the one you have already been earning.
+Rental income can be accomplished through the simple expedient of parking your excess cash reserves in a rental property.
+A residential rental property can be leased out and thereby accrue income.
+The results would be earned income separate and distinct from the one you have already been making.
 Most of the mature investors would prefer to rental income investments over capital growth investments.

 Renting out a property to increase your monthly income is very simple to understand.
-It is also very easy to implement.
+It is also straightforward to implement.
 Here is how it works:

 Purchasing the property

-The best part of renting out a property is the fact that it can easily generate real income.
+The best part of renting out a property is the fact that it can quickly generate real income.
 Let us see how it works in a real-world situation through the following example:

 Rental Income Example

-Ms. jane Doe has just retired from her job and has been given a substantial gratuity from her grateful employers for her years of faithful service.
+Ms. Jane Doe has just retired from her job and has been given a substantial gratuity from her grateful employers for her years of faithful service.
 Under the circumstances, the best possible means of earning a living without losing her liquid cash reserves will be to acquire a property that she would be able to rent out as soon as possible.
-Furthermore, the rent income has to be greater than the monthly expenses (maintenance, taxes etc.) of owning the property.
+Furthermore, the rent income has to be higher than the monthly expenses (maintenance, taxes, etc.) of owning the property.

 Keeping this specific aim in mind, she should choose to invest in commercial or residential properties.
-This type of properties will be able to generate for her a strong return on her overall investments.
+Large commercial properties will be able to generate for her a strong return on her overall investments.

-Here, she has to check the annual ROI (return on investment) ratio so as to be able to ascertain that the huge investment is justifiable and to what extent.
-If for instance, she has determined that her monthly income should not be less than $600 (over and above the property’s expenses), then the property has to be able to generate the desired amount in rental income to be able to justify the expense incurred in its acquisition.
+Here, she has to check the annual ROI (return on investment) ratio to be able to ascertain that the considerable investment is justifiable and to what extent.
+If for instance, she has determined that her monthly gross income should not be less than $600 (over and above the property’s expenses), then the rental property has to be able to generate the desired amount in rental income to be able to justify the cost incurred in its acquisition.

-This is why whenever you consider acquiring property for the purpose of earning profit by renting it out, it is imperative that you take into consideration the above points so as to ensure that it pays you rich dividends in the long run.
+Rental real estate passive activities are why whenever you consider acquiring rental property to earn profit by renting it out, and it is imperative that you take into consideration the above points to ensure that it pays you rich dividends in the long run.

 Cash Flow vs. Capital Growth

-The kind of strategy that you may opt for, when you decide to invest in property will depend almost entirely on your very own outlook towards that particular investment in question.
-Broadly defined, there are two major types of objectives with regard to any sort of property related investments.
+The kind of strategy that you may opt for when you decide to invest in property will depend almost entirely on your very own outlook towards that particular investment in question.
+Broadly defined, there are two major types of objectives concerning any residential rental property related investments.